seznam/slo-exporter/tools/slo-rules-generator/README.md

-slo-rules-generator is a tool which generates Prometheus recording rules based in input defintion of SLO domain.
+slo-rules-generator is a tool which generates Prometheus recording rules based on input defintion of SLO domain.
 The generated rules are necessary for SLO based alerting - error budget exhaustion and burn-rate based alerts.

 See [./slo-domains.yaml.example](./slo-domains.yaml.example) for commented example of input configuration.